lunaprise/Lunaprise/README.md

 # Tardigees: Characters based on the actual alleged Tardigee crash on moon in the 2018 Berkeshet (Israel) space mission.

-# Lunarbits, the first Bitcoin ordinal asset twins representing actual physical space on the Lunaprise discs through QR Codes.
+# Lunarbits, the first Bitcoin ordinal Runes asset twins representing actual physical space on the Lunaprise discs on the moon.
 Yielding 222 million lunarbits of space which is mirrored to the first Bitcoin Ordinals Runes token "twins" inscriptions  on the moon and mirrors the virtualized  meme coin-based ecosystem on earth supported by creators, crypto funds, and traders worldwide.

-# Hall of Fame: Top icons of the past century.
+# Hall of Fame: Top Titans and Influential Leaders and Icons Inscribed in Lunar Hall of Fame
 Recognizing the top leaders of the past century.
-Notable Names inscribed into the hall of fame onto the metallic disks of the Lunaprise,  include SpaceX Founder Elon Musk, Thomas Edison, Nickoli Tesla,  President Donald J Trump, Mother Theresa, Queen Elizabeth, Dr. Martin Luther King, President John F. Kennedy, a total of 100 of the most influential in 100 past years are recognized and an additional list of 100 top influencers and key opinion leaders and 100 top Web 3.0/cryptocurrency pioneers.
+Notable Names inscribed into the hall of fame onto the metallic disks of the Lunaprise,  include SpaceX Founder Elon Musk, Thomas Edison, Nickoli Tesla,  President Donald J. Trump, Mother Theresa, Queen Elizabeth, Dr. Martin Luther King, President John F. Kennedy, Olympian Jesse Owens, President Ronald Reagan,  Theodore Roosevelt, Thomas Edison;  a total of 100 of the most influential persons in 100 past years are recognized and an additional list of 100 top influencers and key opinion leaders are inscribed into the Lunar Hall of Fame, along  100 top Web 3.0/cryptocurrency pioneers including Satoshi Nakamoto, whose innovation makes it possible to authenticate earth artifacts, collectibles and art assets linked to the Lunaprise Archive on the Moon.

 # Title: The Making of Lunar Artifact #777- CL7-Dallas Santana- The 9th Raider Movie .